Flag Malaysia / Mongolia Flag

 Competitive Landscape

-This visualization show the product space at the HS4 level colored from blue to yellow.
-This mean that the more blue a dot/product is, the more Malaysia has comparative advantage over Mongolia.
-Similarly, the more yellow a dot/product is, the more Mongolia has comparative advantage over Malaysia.
+This visualization shows the product space at the HS4 level with the flags of Malaysia and Mongolia.
+This means that a dot/product with the flag of Malaysia indicates it has a comparative advantage over Mongolia.
+Similarly, a dot/product with the flag of Mongolia indicates it has a comparative advantage over Malaysia.